Hospitality and friendly service. The setting and the peace and quiet. Simplicity and uncluttered design. Welcome to Lamia Sihel’s hotel.

 - Non smoking room

-The Hotel The Originals Access, Hôtel Ambacia, Tours Sud has its own Saint-Avertin restaurant.
+The Hotel The Originals City, Hôtel Ambacia, Tours Sud has its own Saint-Avertin restaurant.
 For lunch and dinner you can enjoy traditional French cuisine served in the garden or in the pleasant and well lit dining room.
 You can head to the bar to order cocktails, beers, and regional wines.
 And to get the day off to a good start, Lamia provides a generous breakfast buffet.

 La Belle Étoile